deven-org/telemetry-functions/doc/METRICS.md

   /** The ID of the collected metric, as defined by the function */
   metricsSignature: string;

+  /** The status of the metric collection, depending on the success of all related API calls */
+  status: "success" | "networkError";

   /** The collected data for this metric, see following sections */
   output: Output; // different for each metricsSignature };